Best Miniature Wargame Starter Sets 2026: 40K, Legion & AoS Compared — illustration

 Buying Guide: What to Look For

-Hobby commitment
+Hobby commitment is the real split

-Local meta
+Local meta beats every ranking

 The best wargame is the one your local game store actually plays.
 Before buying, check the LGS event calendar - 40K is dominant in most US/UK markets, Legion is strong in major metros, MCP is gateway-friendly everywhere, Bolt Action and AoS skew specific stores.